ERGO-Code/HiGHS/README.md

 The [Google Colab Example Notebook](https://colab.research.google.com/drive/1JmHF53OYfU-0Sp9bzLw-D2TQyRABSjHb?usp=sharing) also demonstrates how to call `highspy`.

 ### C
 The C API is in `HiGHS/src/interfaces/highs_c_api.h`.
 It is included in the default build.
-For more details, check out our documentation website https://ergo-code.github.io/HiGHS/.
+For more details, check out the documentation website https://ergo-code.github.io/HiGHS/.

 ### CSharp